 top of page

-Ever heart of Aldgisl?
-Even if you did, you probably have a hard time separating fact from fiction.
-For a fact it is the first king of the Dutch lowlands known to have lived.
-But is Redbad his real son?
-Follow us in our deep dive into ancient historical sources.
+Ever heard of Aldgisl?
+Even if you have, you may have a hard time separating fact from fiction.
+He is perhaps the first Frisian king whose existence is historically attested.
+But was King Redbad really his son, as some say?
+Follow us on a deep dive into the earliest historical sources—and the legends that grew around them.

-Recently king Redbad became a hot topic.
-In the summer of 2018 a movie about this Frisian king will hit the silver screen in the Dutch cinemas.
-Redbad is the direct successor of Aldgisl.
-He repeatedly ended up fighting his neighbours, the Franks.
+Quite recently, King Redbad became a hot topic.
+In the summer of 2018, a movie about this Frisian king hit the silver screen in Dutch cinemas, while several authors published books on him as well (De Goede 2018, Meeder & Goosman 2018, Van der Tuuk 2018).
+Perhaps everyone was hoping to make a penny out of the renewed interest.
+King Redbad is traditionally regarded as the direct successor of Aldgisl, and he repeatedly found himself at war with his neighbours, the Franks.
+But what about his predecessor?
 Was Aldgisl any different?

 The sources that mention Aldgisl